bcgov/ols-geocoder/BCAddressExchangeSchema.md

 Gate 7, Terminal B, Vancouver International Airport -- 3211 Grant McConnachie Way,Richmond,BC

-Each Terminal and Gate can have its own site and access locations
+In this example, each Terminal and Gate has its own site location and inherits access location from Vancouver International Airport.
+You could give each terminal and gate its own accessPoint location by populating the accessPointLatLon field for each terminal and gate.

 <a name=ex5></a>
 ## Example 5 - A complex of buildings